 Submit To Google Search Console and Bing Webmaster Tools

 The last piece of the SEO content writing puzzle, submit your pages manually to search engines.
-Log in to your Google Search Console and then your Bing Webmaster Tools account to submit your newly written page content for indexing.
+Log in to your Google Search Console and Bing Webmaster Tools account to submit your newly written page content for indexing.

 This will accelerate the page getting indexed in search engine results.